kaw0829/memory-game/README.md

 ## Dependencies

+# lo-dash
+Used for shuffling the cards array.

+# font-awesome
-lo-dash is used for shuffling the cards array. font-awesome is used for the graphic icons on the card Create-React-App was used to scaffold the project
+Used for the graphic icons on the card.

+# Create-React-App
+Used to scaffold the project.

 ## Available Scripts